 With the support of UNESCO, IMAGINARY (a project by the Mathematisches Forschungsinstitut Oberwolfach (MFO) and partner of NEF) presents an interactive mathematics exhibition at the NEF Global Gathering showcasing all winning modules of the open source MPE exhibition modules competition in 2013 accompanied by classics from the exhibition IMAGINARY – through the eyes of mathematics.

-A new SIAM Activity Group on Mathematics of Planet Earth
+New SIAM Activity Group on Mathematics of Planet Earth

 Mathematics of Planet Earth has highlighted the need for researchers with a broad view of planetary issues: climate change, quantification of uncertainty, move to an economy of sustainability, preservation of biodiversity, adaptation to change.
 Joining forces with other disciplines and recruiting young researchers to work on these issues is a priority.
 This is why the Society of Industrial and Applied Mathematics (SIAM) has created a new SIAM Activity Group on Mathematics of Planet Earth (SIAG/MPE).

 The purpose of this activity group is to provide a forum for mathematicians and computational scientists to study Planet Earth, its life-supporting capacity, and the impact of human activities.
 By opening up a new area of applications, the SIAG will stimulate interesting research in the mathematical sciences.
 Activities of the SIAG will include the biennial SIAM Conference on Mathematics of Planet Earth (the first one to take place in 2016), minisymposia at SIAM Annual Meetings, and other conferences.
-SIAM members can join at Joining SIAG/MPE.
-Others need first to join SIAM.
+SIAM members can join at Joining SIAG/MPE; others need first to join SIAM.

-MPE2013 moves into Mathematics of Planet Earth
+MPE2013 Morphs into Mathematics of Planet Earth (MPE)